mdn/content/files/en-us/web/css/scroll-timeline-name/index.md

 {{CSSRef}}{{SeeCompatTable}}

-The **`scroll-timeline`** [CSS](/en-US/docs/Web/CSS) [shorthand property](/en-US/docs/Web/CSS/Shorthand_properties) is used to define a named timeline that is linked to the progress of the scrollbar in a container.
-The name is then referenced in an [`animation-timeline`](/en-US/docs/Web/CSS/animation-timeline) declaration to indicate the container's element that is used to control the progress of the animation through the scrolling action.
+The **`scroll-timeline-name`** [CSS](/en-US/docs/Web/CSS) property is used to define a named timeline that drives the progress of the scrollbar in a container.
+The name is then referenced in an [`animation-timeline`](/en-US/docs/Web/CSS/animation-timeline) declaration to indicate the container's element that is used to drive the progress of the animation through the scrolling action.

 By default, the scrollbar in the `block` direction provides the timeline (this is the vertical scrollbar in left-to-right writing mode).
-The scrollbar used can be set by applying [`scroll-timeline-axis`](/en-US/docs/Web/CSS/scroll-timeline-axis) on the same element as the `scroll-timeline-name`.
+The scrollbar axis can be set by applying [`scroll-timeline-axis`](/en-US/docs/Web/CSS/scroll-timeline-axis) on the same element as the `scroll-timeline-name`.

-> **Note:** If the element does not display a scrollbar in the axis dimension, no timeline will be created.
+> **Note:** If the element does not overflow its container in the axis dimension or if the overflow is hidden or clipped, no timeline will be created.

 The `scroll-timeline-name` (and `scroll-timeline-axis`) property can also be set by using the [`scroll-timeline`](/en-US/docs/Web/CSS/scroll-timeline) shorthand property.